Gnabagangal: Critical reception

 Sify wrote "The story is as old as the hills, and it is hard to believe that it is based on a real life experience of Vijay's friend during his struggling dates.
 There is no logic and reason in Vijay's story, as it is screeching, sentimental, soap style, over the top melodrama suited more for the Tamil stage of the 50s".
-Behindwoods wrote "Gnabagangal has the kind of story that poses the risk of sounding way over-the-top melodramatic or just plain clichéd, if the treatment lacked sensibility."
-Rediff wrote "The screenplay is one huge yawn-fest potted with inadvertent comical situations, mostly provided by Pa Vijay himself.
+Rediff.com wrote, "The screenplay is one huge yawn-fest potted with inadvertent comical situations, mostly provided by Pa Vijay himself.
 The man, together with director Jeevan, needs a couple of hundred acting and screenplay-writing classes.
 Meantime, maybe Pa Vijay should stick to lyrics."
-Times of India wrote "The film has enough drama and pathos, but too goes too much into the conversation mode."
+The Times of India wrote, "The film has enough drama and pathos, but too goes too much into the conversation mode."